-Magento 2 not only provides more plugins in the number but also in terms of quality.
-Its list of extensions cover all aspects of store improvements and enhancements, from accounting & finance, marketing, content & customization, customer support, payment & security, reporting & analytics, and so on.
+Magento 2 not only provides more plugins in terms of quantity but also quality.
+Its list of extensions covers all aspects of store improvements and enhancements, from accounting & finance, marketing, content & customization, customer support, payment & security, reporting & analytics, and so on.

 In conclusion, it’s up to you to make the decision.
 Whether you’re going with Magento or Shopify, each has pros and cons.